RaphaelKarg/Laptop-Home-Server/README.md

 # Laptop-Home-Server

-Design and Implementation of an On-Premise Home Server: Centralized Network Management, Security, and Cloud Independence
+Design and Implementation of an On-Premise Home Linux Server in CasaOS Platform: Centralized Network Management, Security, and Cloud Independence